kogakure/website-hugo-stefanimhoff.de/app/_drafts/gulp-tutorial-11-production-build-server-and-jekyll.markdown

 I put this file on same level as the `default.js` file.
 This task is short and sweet: It does only one thing.
 Start a BrowserSync tasks for production.
 This way I can have a look on the production site before deploying it to my server.

 ## BrowserSync for Production
 All production tasks will live in a folder `production/` inside of `gulp/tasks/`.
 I name the tasks of development and production the same but put them in different folders.
-You are free to change this to whatever you like.

 {% figure code-figure "config.js" %}
 {% highlight javascript %}